We have people serving on long-term mission in China, Eastern Europe, France, Nigeria and the UK

 Working in the town of Reghin, Romania, Attila and Adele serve impoverished and marginalised Romany communities.
 The needs of these people are vast and Attila and Adele commit their lives to bringing the gospel to them, through both practical and prayerful service.
-In 2018 SJC sent 32 people on mission to Reghin to support the building of an orphanage and farm project which will serve these communities, and almost 50 people will be serving in Romania over the course of 2019.
+Since 2017 SJC have sent over 100 people on short-term mission to Reghin to support the building of an orphanage and farm project which will serve these communities, as does the annual SJC Christmas shoebox project.

 SJC contact: NIK READ

 In the heart of Colchester with a ministry to vulnerable people, Open Door has been offering a warm welcome, a listening ear and practical support to those facing challenges like homelessness, mental illness, addiction, relationship breakdown and low incomes for over 30 years.
 They also offer an opportunity to explore the Christian faith through their informal Sunday@One service and a midweek Bible study.
 They support over 100 people a week, offering a helping hand in their darkest moments.

 Geoff is chaplain of the Church of Luxembourg (city) and has responsibility for the whole Anglican church across the country.
 The church is made up of people from many different nations.
 Geoff & Marie-Louise recently hosted the first Alpha course the church has seen and try to express the depth and diversity of the Christian spiritual tradition so that all are welcome.

 Maria, who previously ran the New Wine Discipleship Year here at SJC has been seconded to work in the adjacent parish of Greenstead & St. Anne’s with Rev. Sue Howlett, working on the ground as a Community Outreach Worker.
 Maria comes alongside the people of these estates, supporting them in various aspects of life, as well as aiding with the implementation of various groups and networks.